eclipse-californium/californium/californium-tests/californium-interoperability-tests/README.md

 For [Mbed-TLS](https://github.com/Mbed-TLS/mbedtls) some notes are in [MbedTlsProcessUtil](src/test/java/org/eclipse/californium/interoperability/test/mbedtls/MbedTlsProcessUtil.java#L39-L58)

-For [tinydtls](https://github.com/eclipse/tinydtls) some notes are in [TinydtlsProcessUtil](src/test/java/org/eclipse/californium/interoperability/test/tinydtls/TinydtlsProcessUtil.java#L28-L38)
+For [tinydtls](https://github.com/eclipse/tinydtls) some notes are in [TinydtlsProcessUtil](src/test/java/org/eclipse/californium/interoperability/test/tinydtls/TinydtlsProcessUtil.java#L28-L38).
+Ensure to use the ""feature/connection_id" to enable DTLS 1.2 CID support.

 When the binaries a build and install in the "PATH", the tests are execute using